Chemaclass/knob-mvc/README.md

 ```
 ### index.php has the power

-- index.php -> has the logic to redirect the request to the correct WP Template file depend on the WP request params
+- index.php -> this file has the logic to redirect the request to the correct ["WP template file"](http://codex.wordpress.org/Template_Hierarchy) depend on the WP request params.

 ### Controllers to pull everything together

 A controller talks to the data helpers, loads the mustache template and can then be called from your WordPress template files.

 Here's a sample function from a controller that loads all posts, limited by 'posts per page', into the home template.
 ```php
 /**
  * home.php
  */